Bbs1412/Ms_Minutes/README.md

 ## Features

    1. **Voice Interactions**
-      User input is taken by voice commands and response is provide back in speech.
+      User input is taken via voice commands, and responses are provided back in speech.

    2. **Weather Information**
-      Ms Minutes can provide you with current weather information as well.
+      Ms Minutes can provide you with current weather information.

    3. **Home Automation**
       The project demonstrates controlling one solenoid latch from voice commands, using action commands like 'open the lock', 'close the lock' etc.